martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 In my [first post](/posts/postgres-aggregates/), I expected to show that there was a better alternative to subqueries for large, multi-join queries.
-Here's a summary of the results, updated for PostgreSQL 18:
+Here's a summary of the results.

 | Query | Time |
 |-------|-----:|